ekipalen/Assistant-OpenAI-test/README.md

-# Robocorp RPA.Assistant with OpenAI demo
+# Robocorp RPA.Assistant and OpenAI

 This robot uses RPA.Assistant library and provides a way to display information to a user and request input while a robot is running.
 Robot also uses the RPA.OpenAI library.